<input type="password">

 JavaScript

-This is just some simple code to display the entered SSN onscreen so you can see it.
-Obviously this defeats the purpose of a password field, but it's helpful for experimenting with the pattern.
+The JavaScript displays the entered SSN onscreen so you can see it.
+This defeats the purpose of a password field, but it helps experiment with the pattern.

 js